msrocean/mockingbird/README.md

 `pip install -r requirements.txt`

 ### Dataset
 We have shared the processed data using a Google Drive.
-Please download the processed data from this Google Drive [URL](https://drive.google.com/drive/folders/10rdGknCtp6KF75DXRTvS-mle4wj9Q_vD?usp=sharing).
+Please download the processed data from this [Open Science Framework (OSF) repository URL](https://osf.io/fgrn7/).
 After downloading, please put the data into the `dataset` directory.